Poojai

-Poojai is a 2014 Indian Tamil-language action thriller film directed by Hari and produced by Vishal.
+Poojai is a 2014 Indian Tamil-language action drama film directed by Hari and produced by Vishal.
 The film stars Vishal, alongside Shruti Haasan, Sathyaraj, Radhika Sarathkumar, Mukesh Tiwari, Awadesh Mishra and Soori.
 Yuvan Shankar Raja composed the music, while cinematography and editing were handled by Priyan and V. T. Vijayan.

 Principal photography began on 18 April 2014.

 Poojai was released on 22 October 2014, on the occasion of Diwali, to mixed reviews from critics.
 The film was remade in Kannada as Anjani Putra (2017).

 Plot

 Vasudevan "Vasu" is the heir of Kovai Group, a cloth manufacturing company in Coimbatore.
-Due to a misunderstanding, Vasu gets disowned by his mother and matriarch of his joint family Rajalakshmi.
-Years later, Vasu is now working as a moneylender and lives a normal life with his friends Kutti Puli and Pandi, where he also falls in love with a rich girl named Divya.
-At a theatre, Vasu saves a newly transferred ASP Sivakkozhundhu and his wife from a group of North Indian killers who work for Anna Thandavam, a Pollachi-based businessman and hitman as Sivakkozhundhu was transferred to investigate Anna Thandavam's client case.
+Due to a misunderstanding, he gets disowned by his mother and the matriarch of his joint family, Rajalakshmi.
+Years later, Vasu works as a moneylender and lives a normal life with his friends Kutti Puli and Pandi, where he also falls in love with a rich girl named Divya.
+At a theatre, Vasu saves a newly transferred ADSP Sivakkozhundhu and his wife from a group of North Indian killers who work for Anna Thandavam, a Pollachi-based businessman and hitman, as Sivakkozhundhu was transferred to investigate Anna Thandavam's client case.

-Anna Thandavam also plans to illegally grab land a village temple, which was planned to be gifted by Vasu's late father Rathnaswamy.
+Anna Thandavam also plans to illegally grab land from a village temple, which was planned to be gifted by Vasu's late father Rathnaswamy.
 These two incidents cause enmity between Vasu and Anna Thandavam.
 When the land is formally gifted to the temple, an irate Anna Thandavam orders his henchman to assault Vasu's uncle Ramaswamy.
 Rajalakshmi realizes her mistake of misunderstanding Vasu and reunites with him.
 Vasu learns about the incident and thrashes Anna Thandavam's henchmen and breaks his hand.
-Anna Thandavam tries to attack Vasu, but Vasu brutally thrashes him in full view of public, which goes viral online.
+Anna Thandavam tries to attack Vasu, but Vasu brutally thrashes him in full view of the public, which goes viral online.

-Assisted by Sivakkozhundhu and Divya, Vasu subdues Anna Thandavam's attempts to destroy his family by capturing the North Indian killers, leading to arrest warrant on Anna Thandavam.
+Assisted by Sivakkozhundhu and Divya, Vasu subdues Anna Thandavam's attempts to destroy his family by capturing the North Indian killers, leading to an arrest warrant for Anna Thandavam.
 During the temple festival, Anna Thandavam's second wife kills Rajalakshmi with a venomous knife, while Anna Thandavam rushes to Patna.
 Learning of Rajalakshmi's death, Vasu rushes to Patna and tracks down Anna Thandavam and his hitman friend Rai Bahadur, where he brutally finishes them, thus avenging Rajalakshmi's death.
 Vasu returns home to mourn Rajalakshmi's death with Divya and his family.